-Methocarbamol Injection may be administered undiluted directly into the vein at a maximum rate of three mL per minute.
-It may also be added to an intravenous drip of Sodium Chloride Injection (Sterile Isotonic Sodium Chloride Solution for Parenteral Use) or five percent Dextrose Injection (Sterile 5 percent Dextrose Solution); one vial given as a single dose should not be diluted to more than 250 mL for I.V. infusion.
-AFTER MIXING WITH I.V.
-INFUSION FLUIDS, DO NOT REFRIGERATE.
+Methocarbamol injection may be administered undiluted directly into the vein at a maximum rate of three mL per minute.
+It may also be added to an intravenous drip of Sodium Chloride Injection (Sterile Isotonic Sodium Chloride Solution for Parenteral Use) or five percent Dextrose Injection (Sterile 5 percent Dextrose Solution); one vial given as a single dose should not be diluted to more than 250 mL for intravenous infusion.
+AFTER MIXING WITH INTRAVENOUS INFUSION FLUIDS, DO NOT REFRIGERATE.
 Care should be exercised to avoid vascular extravasation of this hypertonic solution, which may result in thrombophlebitis.
 It is preferable that the patient be in a recumbent position during and for at least 10 to 15 minutes following the injection.

 Directions for Intramuscular Use

 When the intramuscular route is indicated, not more than five mL (one-half vial) should be injected into each gluteal region.
 The injections may be repeated at eight hour intervals, if necessary.
 When satisfactory relief of symptoms is achieved, it can usually be maintained with tablets.

 There is clinical evidence which suggests that methocarbamol may have a beneficial effect in the control of the neuromuscular manifestations of tetanus.
 It does not, however, replace the usual procedure of debridement, tetanus antitoxin, penicillin, tracheotomy, attention to fluid balance, and supportive care.
 Methocarbamol injection should be added to the regimen as soon as possible.